-Does that mean you think the server is lame and no good at his job?
+Does that mean you think the server is lame and no good at her job?

 No. It simply means you don’t want any coffee right now.

-The server moves on and goes about his job without a care in the world.
+The server moves on and goes about her job without a care in the world.
 No harm, no foul.

 The same goes with career moves when you meet rejection.
 It rarely, if ever, has anything to do with you personally.
 You or your song simply aren’t what they are looking for right now.